Our lobbying activity

 - Fireworks Bill: BVA has long advocated for tighter controls on the use and sale of fireworks to protect the health and welfare of animals in the UK.
 We’re part of the Fireworks Coalition organised by Dog’s Trust, working to inform the drafting of the Bill and support its progress.

-We were disappointed that proposed bills on the Electric shock collars and Protection of Livestock did not pass into law before the General Election, and will continue to call for progress on these issues.
+We were disappointed that proposed bill on the Electric shock collars did not pass into law before the General Election, and will continue to call for progress on this issues.

-In recognition that Breed Specific Legislation does not work to decrease the number of people bitten or attacked by dogs, we also continue to lobby for significant reform of the Dangerous Dogs Act 1991 to produce breed neutral legislation that focuses on responsible breeding and ownership, early intervention and better enforcement.
+In recognition that Breed Specific Legislation does not work to decrease the number of people bitten or attacked by dogs, we continue to work with the Dangerous Dogs Coalition (DCC) to lobby for significant reform of the Dangerous Dogs Act 1991 to produce breed neutral legislation that focuses on responsible breeding and ownership, early intervention and better enforcement.

 Scotland